What is Peering?

 Peering has served as the primary method of exchanging internet traffic between networks for decades.

 Connecting to an Internet Exchange allows you to establish peering with hundreds of other networks across a single physical port.
-Members can setup or remove bilateral peering sessions with networks without the need to reprovision circuits.
+Members can setup or remove bilateral peering sessions with networks without the need to reprovision circuits or order additional cross connects.

 Benefits of Peering with LINX

-• Gain greater network resilience, security, and low latency
+- Gain greater network resilience and lower latency

 Hear from Our Members & Associates